monk-after-90s/asyncUnittest/README.md

 A test method may be a normal function or coroutine function.

-Define test methods with 'test' in their name's lower case copy, starting or ending with no '_'.
-For example, test_connect and cancel_test are OK, but _test_connect and cancel_test_ will be ignored.
+Any method is a test method as long as string 'test' is in their name's lower case copy, starting or ending with no '
+\_'.
+For example, test_connect and cancel_test are OK, but \_test_connect, \_test_connect_, \_cancel_test_ and
+cancel_test_
+will be ignored.
 You can close some test method by adding '_'.

 #### tearDown